Review Notes for the Deep Learning Course

 image-20240229164659563

-$$h_{t}=f(Uh_{t-1}+Wx_{t}+b)$$ Turing completeness refers to a set of data manipulation rules that can implement all the functionalities of a Turing machine and solve all computable problems.
-All Turing machines can be simulated by a fully connected recurrent network composed of neurons that use the sigmoid activation function.
+$$h_{t}=f(Uh_{t-1}+Wx_{t}+b)$$ Turing completeness refers to a set of data operation rules that can achieve all the functions of a Turing machine and solve all computable problems.
+All Turing machines can be simulated by a fully connected recurrent network composed of neurons using the sigmoid activation function.

 image-20240229164704688

-8.1 Long Term Dependency Problem
+Long-term Dependency Problem

-The problem of exploding and vanishing gradients, which can only learn dependencies over short periods.
-Exploding Gradients Weight Decay: A regularization technique aimed at limiting the complexity of the model.
-It is achieved by adding a regularization term to the model’s loss function, which is usually a penalty of the model weight’s L2 norm.
-The purpose of this penalization is to prevent the model weights from becoming too large, thereby reducing the model’s complexity and suppressing overfitting.
-Gradient Clipping: Clipping gradients exceeding a threshold (e.g., >15 equal to 15) Vanishing Gradient Problem Changing recurrent edges to linear dependencies: $h_{t} = h_{t-1}+g(X_{t};\theta )$ - This actually also solves the long-term dependency problem.
-Adding non-linearity (residual structure): $h_{t}= h_{t-1}+g(X_t,h_{t-1};\theta)$
+Gradient explosion and gradient vanishing problems, can only learn short-period dependencies.
+Gradient explosion Weight decay: A regularization technique aimed at limiting model complexity.
+It is achieved by adding a regularization term to the model’s loss function, usually a penalty term for the L2 norm of the model weights.
+This penalty term acts to prevent the model weights from becoming too large, thereby reducing model complexity and suppressing model overfitting.
+Gradient clipping: Clip gradients greater than a threshold (e.g., >15 becomes 15) Gradient vanishing problem Change the cyclic edge to linear dependence: $h_{t} = h_{t-1}+g(X_{t};\theta )$ - This also solves the long-term dependency problem Add non-linearity (residual structure): $h_{t}= h_{t-1}+g(X_t,h_{t-1};\theta)$

-8.2 LSTM
+LSTM

 image-20240229164709233

-• The forget gate controls how much information from the previous internal state $c_{t-1}$ needs to be forgotten (retained).
+• The forget gate controls how much information from the previous internal state $c_{t-1}$ needs to be forgotten (retained)

-• The input gate controls how much information from the current candidate state $\tilde c_t$ needs to be saved (input).
+• The input gate controls how much information from the current candidate state $\tilde c_t$ needs to be saved (input)

-• The output gate controls how much information from the current internal state $c_t$ needs to be output to the external state $h_{t}$.
+• The output gate controls how much information from the current internal state $c_t$ needs to be output to the external state $h_{t}$

 image-20240229164712948

-Advantages of LSTM over RNN:
+Advantages of LSTM compared to RNN:

 image-20240229164717676

-The disadvantage is still the gradient explosion!
+The disadvantage is that the gradient still explodes!

 Advantages of RNN:

-8.3 GRU
+GRU

 image-20240229164727833 image-20240229164731623 image-20240229164736326